christian-simmen/draft-simmen-rpp-dns-data/draft-simmen-rpp-dns-data-01.md

 ## Rules

 ### DNS data extending an domain object
 Delegation data, as well as DNSSEC data, is intended to find it's way into the parent side DNS servers.
 Because of the strong connection to the provisioned domain object and DNS servers both aspects should be visible in the RPP data model.
 Therefore the domain object is extended by an "dns" object having an array of DNS "records" and a facility for signaling parameters to "control" operational behavior.
 The top level format of a DNS resource record as described in section 3.2.1 of {{RFC1035}} is converted into properties.
-Keys MUST be written in camel case, generally using lower case letters, removing whitespaces and starting subsequent words with a capital letter.
+Property names MUST be written in camel case, generally using lower case letters, removing whitespaces and starting subsequent words with a capital letter.

 ~~~~ json
 {